Yairb3/E---commerce-shop/README.md

 This approach gives us a very simple and logical way to look at connections between producs, also we can easily modify and play with our similarities score in order to always be able to change accoridng to trends and the gathering of data along the way.

 ## Co-views algorithm:
 The  algorithm aims to identify the top 5 products that may be most relevant to a specific user.
-In simple, we try to measure the connection between every two products, so when you enter any product page, we will suggest the products with the strongest  correlation to the selected products
+In simple, we try to measure the connection between every two products, so when the user will enter any product page, we will suggest the products with the strongest  correlation to the selected products

 For implementation, we chose some main events such as add to cart, view product ,purchase (in our case purchase means connecting to WhatsApp) and gave each event a score that reflects its strength.
 For example, add to cart received 10 points, purchase 50 points and ect.